Glass Box Pattern Interface

 While I cannot share specific visuals due to strict Non-Disclosure Agreements (NDAs), the framework proved highly adaptable.
 SAs successfully deployed this "Glass Box" pattern across a wide range of industries, including but not limited to:

 The conclusion: This transition marked the maturation of the project.
-The design didn't just serve one client (Company G) or one launch (AgentCore); it became a repeatable "AI Story" framework that empowered the entire organization to visualize complex intelligence, regardless of the domain.
+The design didn't just serve one client (Gartner) or one launch (AgentCore); it became a repeatable "AI Story" framework that empowered the entire organization to visualize complex intelligence, regardless of the domain.

 5. Conclusion – Beyond the Interface